List of United States congressional districts

 Congressional districts in the United States are electoral divisions for the purpose of electing members of the United States House of Representatives.
 The number of voting seats within the House of Representatives is currently set at 435, with each one representing an average of 761,169 people following the 2020 United States census.
 The number of voting seats has applied since 1913, excluding a temporary increase to 437 after the admissions of Alaska and Hawaii.
 The total number of state members is capped by the Reapportionment Act of 1929.
-In addition, each of the five inhabited U.S. territories and the federal district of Washington, D. C., sends a non-voting delegate to the House of Representatives.
+In addition, each of the five inhabited U.S. territories and the federal district of Washington, D.C., sends a non-voting delegate to the House of Representatives.

 The Bureau of the Census conducts a constitutionally mandated decennial census whose figures are used to determine the number of congressional districts to which each state is entitled, in a process called "apportionment".
 The 2022 elections were the first to be based on the congressional districts which were defined based on the 2020 United States census.

-Each state is responsible for the redistricting of districts within their state, while several states have one "at-large" division.
+Each state is responsible for the redistricting of districts within their state, while several states have one "at-large" division (Alaska, Delaware, North Dakota, South Dakota, Vermont, and Wyoming).
 Redistricting must take place if the number of members changes following a re-apportionment, or may take place at any other time if demographics represented in a district have changed substantially.
 Setting the boundaries of states' congressional districts is the responsibility of state governments, who often gerrymander districts for various reasons.
 Districts may sometimes retain the same boundaries, while changing their district numbers.

 Each congressional district is expected to be equal in population to all other congressional districts in a state.
 The boundaries and numbers shown for the congressional districts are established by their respective state's constitution or court orders in the apportionment and redistricting cycle.